olemoudi/olemoudi.github.io/_posts/2018-12-18-crypto-client-side-secrets.md

 image: Broadcast_Mail.png             # (custom) image only for meta `property="og:image"`, save your image # inside path of `static/img/_posts`
 ---

-# your content post with markdown syntax goes here...

 This content was originally posted as a [Twitter Thread](https://twitter.com/olemoudi/status/1075067288741666817).
 Copied here for archive purposes.
 Please, forgive potential typos and the succicnt writing style.

 ---

 It's almost 2019, most of us have access to modern mobile hardware but aside from platform services such as Apple/Google Pay and Local Authentication (FaceID/Fingerprints) there's still a shortage of sound crypto for handling secrets on the client-side.
 Here's why: